Bike, Hike & Kayak Northern Vietnam: Vietnam Adventure tour

 Junk Boating & Sea Kayaking

-For those interested in an early morning tai chi session, there will be one happening on the sundeck at 630am, along with coffee and tea.
-Breakfast begins at 7am.
-After breakfast we’ll transfer to a smaller boat, for a cruise further to explore the hidden nooks of the archipelago and into the area that we will start our kayaking.
-Then we have a good chunk of the day to paddle kayaks on the calm emerald waters, past limestone karsts and floating houses, and small sandy beaches that are taken away in the high tide.
+For those interested in an early morning tai chi session, there will be one happening on the sundeck, along with coffee and tea.
+After breakfast we’ll transfer to a smaller boat, for a cruise further to explore the hidden nooks of the archipelago and into the area where we’ll go sea kayaking.
+We’ll paddle for a few hours on the calm emerald waters, past limestone karsts and floating houses, and small sandy beaches that are taken away in the high tide.
 We’ll have a traditional Vietnamese lunch served on our support boat today.
-We’ll return to our junk boat mid-afternoon where everyone can refresh before relaxing on the sundeck, enjoying the dramatically beautiful scenery.
+We’ll then make a stop at the Pearl Farm Museum to learn about the importance of this industry to the region.
+The remainder of the day is free to relax on the sundeck, enjoying the dramatically beautiful scenery.
 The evening is at leisure to relax under the starlit sky before retiring to the comfort of our cabin.
 Overnight again on the Junk Boat.

 Accommodation: Boat